2019 Regular Municipal Election

 November 5, 2019

-Lakewood voters will be electing a mayor, a City Council member from each of the city’s five wards, and voting on two ballot questions in the upcoming 2019 regular municipal election.
-This will be a mail ballot election.
+Lakewood voters elected a mayor, a City Council member from each of the city’s five wards, and voted on two ballot questions in the 2019 regular municipal election.
+This was a mail ballot election.
 All municipal elections for elected officials are nonpartisan.

 Important dates to remember